How To Write An About Me Page (the no-stress, easy way)

 (You can also drop your credentials in this part as well.)

 Step Four: Fun Facts

 Now, this is where you get to share tidbits about your dog, or your family, where you live, etc.

-If you’re not sure how to segway into this section without it sounding abrupt or random, the phrase “Fun Facts About Me” or “When I’m not doing (insert niche/service) I’m doing XYZ” tend to work out well.
+If you’re not sure how to transition into this section without it sounding abrupt or random, the phrase “Fun Facts About Me” or the formula “When I’m not doing (insert niche/service) I’m doing XYZ”.

 For Example: When I’m not helping women write badass branded copy, I’m spending my time drinking copious amounts of coffee and wandering malls in Colorado.